easybuilders/easybuild-docs/docs/deprecated-functionality.md

 ## Overview of deprecated functionality in EasyBuild version {: #overview_deprecated }

-The different section below document the functionality that is deprecated in EasyBuild version , for which support will be removed in EasyBuild version 5.0.
+The different section below document the functionality that is deprecated in EasyBuild version, for which support will be removed in EasyBuild version 5.0.

 For EasyBuild users: